Sunscreen: Sun protection factor and labeling

 where $E(\lambda)$ is the solar irradiance spectrum, $A(\lambda)$ the erythemal action spectrum, and $\mathrm{MPF}(\lambda)$ the monochromatic protection factor, all functions of the wavelength $\lambda$.
 The MPF is roughly the inverse of the transmittance at a given wavelength.

 The combined SPF of two layers of sunscreen may be lower than the square of the single-layer SPF.

-UVA protection
+Ultraviolet A protection

 Persistent pigment darkening

 The persistent pigment darkening (PPD) method is a method of measuring UVA protection, similar to the SPF method of measuring sunburn protection.
 Originally developed in Japan, it is the preferred method used by manufacturers such as L'Oréal.

 Instead of measuring erythema, the PPD method uses UVA radiation to cause a persistent darkening or tanning of the skin.
 Theoretically, a sunscreen with a PPD rating of 10 should allow a person 10 times as much UVA exposure as would be without protection.
 The PPD method is an in vivo test like SPF.
 In addition, the European Cosmetic and Perfumery Association (Colipa) has introduced a method that, it is claimed, can measure this in vitro and provide parity with the PPD method.